Studies & Book Clubs

 Here are the books we will be reading.
 3 copies of each book are available outside of the church office, on the top shelf of the mail slots so you can begin reading now.
 Please bring back when you are finished so someone else can read them too.

-Dec 11th: The Covenant of Water by Abraham Verghese
+Dec 11th and Jan 29th: The Covenant of Water by Abraham Verghese

 Spanning the years 1900 to 1977, The Covenant of Water is set in Kerala, on India’s Malabar Coast, and follows three generations of a family that suffers a peculiar affliction: in every generation, at least one person dies by drowning—and in Kerala, water is everywhere.
 At the turn of the century, a twelve-year-old girl from Kerala's Christian community, grieving the death of her father, is sent by boat to her wedding, where she will meet her forty-year-old husband for the first time.
 From this unforgettable new beginning, the young girl—and future matriarch, Big Ammachi—will witness unthinkable changes over the span of her extraordinary life, full of joy and triumph as well as hardship and loss, her faith and love the only constant.